 Certificationen sollten von Anfang an eingeplant werden, nicht als nachgelagerter Schritt.
 Für CE-Kennzeichnung (EU-Markt) und FCC (US-Markt) sind EMV-Tests, Funkzulassung und Sicherheitsprüfungen erforderlich.
 Für die Matter-Certification durch die CSA sollten 4-8 Wochen eingeplant werden.
 Unser Tipp: Bereits während der Hardware Development Pre-Compliance-Tests im eigenen Labor durchführen, um kostspielige Redesigns nach der offiziellen Prüfung zu vermeiden.
 Das Authorized Test Lab sollte 6-8 Wochen vor dem geplanten Testtermin gebucht werden.

-Die drei wichtigsten Maßnahmen: 1) Realistische Planung mit KI-Unterstützung statt Bauchgefühl -- PathHub AI erkennt typische Budgetfallen bei Hardware-Projekten automatisch.
+Die drei wichtigsten Maßnahmen: 1) Realistische Planung mit AI-Unterstützung statt Bauchgefühl -- PathHub AI erkennt typische Budgetfallen bei Hardware-Projekten automatisch.
 2) Frühzeitige Prototypen und Pre-Compliance-Tests, um Designänderungen in späten Phasen zu vermeiden.
 Eine Änderung am PCB-Design nach der Werkzeugfertigung kostet 10-50x mehr als in der Entwurfsphase.
 3) Risk Buffer von mindestens 8-10% für Hardware-Projekte -- bei Software reichen oft 5%, aber bei Certificationen und physischen Prototypen sind unerwartete Kosten fast garantiert.